 Another feature is the green and red LED indicators that let you know whether or not you need to do anything for maintenance of the device.

-This fantastic product by Honeywell is available online at sites that include Amazon, where it has received a rating of 4.5 out of a possible 5 stars, and many others.
+This fantastic product by Honeywell is available online at sites that include Amazon.

 6. Alert Pro 10 Year Battery Smoke Detector Fire Alarm